otaviojava/money-api-book/en/chapter3_1.md

-### MonetaryOperator:
+### MonetaryOperator

-The `MonetaryOperator` is an functional interface that receive a `MonetaryAmount` and then returns a `MonetaryAmount`.
-This interface was told when discussed about the `RoundedMoney` implementation.
-With this interface is possible does rounding operations, return some part of the money, the double of the money, etc.
+`MonetaryOperator` is a functional interface that accepts a `MonetaryAmount` and produces another `MonetaryAmount`.
+We mentioned this interface when we discussed `RoundedMoney`implementation.
+With this interface it is possible to do rounding operations, return parts of the money amount, doubles its value, etc.

 ```java
 public class MonetaryOperatorExamples {